smdogroup/a2d/include/ad/README.md

 ## Matrix operations

-The matrix operations include the following set of operations
+A2D implements the following set of matrix operations

 ### Matrix multiplication